Morgan Played Two Seasons At College of Charleston

 Pirates Look To Young and Talented Arms In 2012

-Dan Roszel, who had served as an assistant on the East Carolina University baseball staff for the past two seasons, was promoted to associate head coach on July 16, 2012.
+Dan Roszel enters his fourth season on the East Carolina baseball staff after being promoted to associate head coach on July 16, 2012.

-During his first two seasons with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, six All-Conference USA selections and helped ECU to a 77-45-1 record with a pair of NCAA Regional appearances.
+During his three-year tenure with the Pirates, Roszel has mentored one of the top pitching staffs in the country, which has included seven Major League Draft picks, two All-American and nine All-Conference USA selections, as well as helping ECU to 108 wins with a pair of NCAA Regional appearances.

-After losing five hurlers from the 2011 squad, which included two-third's of its weekend rotation, Roszel put together another solid staff that ranked 43rd nationally in ERA (3.35) and strikeout-to-walk ratio (2.41), while also ranking in the Top-50 in three other categories.
-Junior Andy Smithmyer (1.92) and senior Kevin Brandt (2.12) ranked 13th and 32nd nationally in ERA, while fellow upperclassman Tyler Joyner finished his junior campaign ranked 18th in the country in walks allowed per nine innings (1.17) and 21st in strikeout-to-walk ratio (5.67).
+After losing five hurlers from the 2011 squad, which included two-third's of its weekend rotation, Roszel put together another solid staff that ranked 43rd nationally in ERA (3.35) and strikeout-to-walk ratio (2.41) in 2012, while also ranking in the Top 50 in three other categories.
+Andy Smithmyer (1.92) and Kevin Brandt (2.12) ranked 13th and 32nd nationally in ERA, while Tyler Joyner ranked 18th in the country in walks allowed per nine innings (1.17) and 21st in strikeout-to-walk ratio (5.67).

 In his initial year with the Pirates in 2011, Roszel pitching staff sported the seventh-lowest earned run average (2.67) in the nation, while also ranking in the Top-20 in combined shutouts (8.0/t8th), shutouts (9.0/t10th) and hits allowed per nine innings (17th/7.93).